 Mehryar joined Watsi on September 19th, 2016.
-Four years ago, Mehryar became the 2350th member to automatically support a new Watsi patient every month.
-Since then, 4,122 more people have become monthly donors!
-Mehryar's most recent donation supported Agnes, a mom-of-8 from Kenya, to fund ovarian tumor removal.
+Five years ago, Mehryar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mehryar's most recent donation supported Lemayan, a young boy from Tanzania, for mobility-restoring knee surgery.